onurhakki/harmonics/README.md

 Harmonics are sinusoidal voltages or currents with frequencies that are integer multiples of the power system (fundamental) frequency (usually, f = 50 or 60 Hz) [1].

-Periodic nonsinusoidal waveforms can be subjected to Fourier series and can be decomposed into the sum of fundamental component and harmonics.
+Periodic nonsinusoidal waveforms can be subjected to Fourier series and can be decomposed into the sum of fundamental components and harmonics.

 In this platform, different waveforms can be visualized depending on the Fourier series.
 Number of how many harmonic orders will be plotted, waveform frequency, plotting time, dc value of waveform and noise are the variables of plotting.
 Additionally, waveforms are directly selectable from corresponding buttons.
-At last, Fourier series coefficients are adjustable in case of need for different configuration.
+Finally, Fourier series coefficients are adjustable in case of need for different configurations.

 Go to site:
 https://onurhakki.github.io/harmonics/